chrismwilliams/gatsby-emotion-tailwind-starter/README.md

 - Favicon.
 Auto-generated from [gatsby-plugin-manifest](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-manifest#readme) set in `gatsby-config.js`.
 Replace the current favicon (`src/images/icon/logo.png`) with your own 512x512 icon

 - Analytics.
 Add your google analytics id into the `gatsby-config.js` file, or import it via a .env to get started.

+- Light / Dark theme.
+Import the useTheme hook to get/set theme settings, which are stored in localStorage